Dutch States Navy: Genesis

 Naval policy in the Netherlands was originally decentralized.
 Each port area would fit out fleets to combat pirates and other threats to navigation paid for by the local merchants.
-The title of Admiral (from the Arabic emir-al-bahr "commander [or prince] of the sea") for naval commanders of ships which protected commercial convoys against piracy already existed temporary in the different parts of the Low Countries.
+The title of Admiral (from the Arab emir al-bahr), for naval commanders of ships which protected commercial convoys against piracy, already existed temporarily in the different parts of the Low Countries..
 It was Louis II of Flanders who first appointed a permanent government official called admiral in Flanders at Dunkirk in 1383 with responsibilities and funding from the central government.

-The Burgundian and Habsburg rulers started a central policy of a naval organization, defense and offense.
+The Burgundian and Habsburg rulers started a central policy of naval organization, defense and offense.
 In 1488 they established an Admiralty of the Netherlands at Veere by the Ordinance on the Admiralty issued 8 January.
 The admiralty of Flanders was made a vice-admiralty and subordinated to the Admiralty at Veere.

-Still, the interests of the central government did not always match those of the regions, so that the gewesten (the various provinces, such as counties and territories, constituting the Netherlands) regularly sent our their own fleets.
+Still, the interests of the central government did not always match those of the regions, so that the regions regularly sent out their own fleets.